-Our guide to voting
+Our guide to elections & government

 While we can't tell you who to vote for, we can tell you how!
 Check out our easy steps below for a smooth voting process.
 Or, if you are asking yourself 'Does my vote really matter?', take a look at our page dedicated to your vote's impact this election.

 All eligible voters cannot vote until they register.
-The deadline for registering to vote in the upcoming 2024 General Election is Tuesday 18 June at 11.59pm
+The deadline for registering to vote in the upcoming 2024 General Election is Tuesday 18 June at 11.59pm.

 You can register to vote on the UK government website.
-The process takes about five minutes and there’s even a process for people who want to register anonymously if you’re concerned about your name and address appearing on the electoral register
+The process takes about five minutes and there’s even a process for people who want to register anonymously if you’re concerned about your name and address appearing on the electoral register.

 Unsure if you’re already registered?
 You can email your local Electoral Registration Office to find out if you’re on the register.
 You can also use this service to update your details like your name and address or to get on/off the open register.